 Another good way to work with a tutor is to show them something in the textbook and ask about it.

-The worst way to work with a tutor is to plunk down next to them and say, "I don't understand.
+Please do not plunk down next to a tutor and say, "I don't understand.
 Can you teach me?"
 If you did not try hard to read carefully, you are wasting everybody's time.